Tanks of North Korea: Overview

+History

 On 9 August 1945, as agreed by the Allies at the Yalta Conference, the Soviet Union declared war on Japan and advanced into Korea.
 The US government requested that the Soviet advance stop at the 38th parallel.
 The US forces were to occupy the area south of the 38th parallel, including the capital, Seoul.
 This division of Korea into two zones of occupation was incorporated into General Order No. 1 which was given to Japanese forces after the surrender of Japan on 15 August.
 On 24 August, the Red Army entered Pyongyang and established a military government over Korea north of the parallel.
 American forces landed in the south on 8 September and established the US Army Military Government in Korea.

 The Allies had originally envisaged a joint trusteeship which would steer Korea towards independence, but most Korean nationalists wanted independence immediately.
 Meanwhile, the wartime co-operation between the Soviet Union and the US deteriorated as the Cold War took hold.
 Both occupying powers began promoting into positions of authority Koreans aligned with their side of politics and marginalizing their opponents.
 Many of these emerging political leaders were returning exiles with little popular support.
 In North Korea, the Soviet Union supported Korean communists.
 Kim Il-sung, who from 1941 had served in the Soviet Army, became the major political figure.
 Society was centralized and collectivized, following the Soviet model.
 Politics in the South were more tumultuous, but the strongly anti-communist Syngman Rhee, who had been educated in the US, was positioned as the most prominent politician.

 After World War II, tanks would not only continue to be produced in huge numbers, but the technology advanced dramatically as well.
 So the Soviets had many World War II tanks in large numbers and subsequently were able to supply North Korea with tanks.
 Just after World War II and during the Soviet Union's occupation of the part of Korea north of the 38th Parallel, the Soviet 25th Army headquarters in Pyongyang issued a statement ordering all armed resistance groups in the northern part of the peninsula to disband on 12 October 1945.
 Two thousand Koreans with previous experience in the Soviet army were sent to various locations around the country to organize constabulary forces with permission from Soviet military headquarters.